DaanWielens/pywrts/README.md

 The dictionary file is a plain-text file (utf-8 encoded).
 An example is [dutch_english_sample.pywrts](https://github.com/DaanWielens/pywrts/blob/main/dutch_english_sample.pywrts).
 The file can be edited in any text editor, but the extension must remain .pywrts.

 #### Ultra-short manual
+- Download all files and save them in the same folder
 - Run the script (i.e. through Spyder)
 - Click the __folder__ icon to browse for a dictionary file
 - The program will now ask for words to translate.
 Type the translation in the big text box and hit [Return] to submit the translation.
 For special characters that might not appear on a standard US-International keyboard, extra buttons have been added.